CUSTEDLOL/SEP_NUDGE_2025-26/README.md

 ## Notes

 - These videos document the progress, milestones, and updates from Team NUDGE.
-- The updates are part of the SEP journey under Innovation Lab at CCDS, NDU.
+- The updates are part of the SEP journey under Innovation Lab at CCDS, NTU.
 - Please ensure all YouTube links are accessible before final submission.